What Should I Do If I Don’t Get Along With My Partner’s Best Friend? Navigating Relationship Dynamics with My Partner’s Best Friend

 - Is this a continual reason that you fight in your relationship?

-No one should come into your life and tell you who can have a friendship with but if it is toxic and drama-filled you need to pay attention and find a solution.
+No one should come into your life and tell you who you can have a friendship with.
+However, if it is toxic and drama-filled, you need to pay attention.
+Find a solution.
 In some cases, you may even have to end it!

 Don’t get caught up between an unhealthy loyalty and what is really going on within your friendship.
 You may have just outgrown the friendship in how it used to be.
-That doesn’t mean that you can’t have a different type of companionship that consists of a bi-monthly coffee meetup or an afternoon hike/walk.
+That doesn’t mean that you can’t have a different type of companionship.
+You could meet up for a bi-monthly coffee meetup or an afternoon hike or walk.

-There will always an adjustment phase but if it goes on too long it will be hurtful to your marriage in the long run.
-Listen to your partner’s concerns, they are usually valid.
+There will always be an adjustment phase when making any changes to a friendship.
+However, if nothing changes and the problem persists, it will be hurtful to your marriage in the long run.
+Listen to your partner’s concerns; they are usually valid.

 Please watch the video posted above and leave your comments below.
 I love to hear from you!